emqx/emqx-docs/en_US/rule/backend_tdengine.md

 TDengine can be widely applied to IoT, Industrial Internet, Connected Vehicles, DevOps, energy, finance, and many other scenarios.

-## Setup TDengine and Create Tables
+## Set up TDengine and Create Tables

 Deploy TDengine by [Huawei Cloud](https://marketplace.huaweicloud.com/product/OFFI454488918838128640) or Docker: